realityexpander/Tasky-Backend-v2/README.md

   ### Ktor Server for [Tasky (Task Management) Android App](https://github.com/realityexpander/Tasky)

 ## Overview
-Tasky is a reminder app that allows users to create, manage, and receive reminders for tasks.
-The backend is built using Java and Spring Boot, with MongoDB as the database and S3 for file storage.
+Tasky is a reminder app that allows users to create, manage, and receive reminders for events.
+The backend server is built using Ktor, a Kotlin framework for building asynchronous servers and clients in connected systems.
+The server is designed to handle user authentication, task management, and event reminders.

 - Kotlin 2.1.2
 - Ktor 3.1.3 server application
 - Koin 4.0.4 for dependency injection